-In the case of callable securities, the first "call" date shall be used as the "maturity" date for investment purposes in the subsection if in the opinion of the Investment Officer, there is little doubt that the security will be called prior to maturity.
+In the case of callable securities, the next "call" date shall be used as the "maturity" date for investment reporting if, in the opinion of the Investment Officer, the security will be called.

 D. Investment Limits

 It is the policy of the COB to avoid concentration of assets in a specific maturity, a specific issue, or a specific class of securities.
 The asset allocation in the portfolio should, however, be flexible depending upon the outlook for the economy and the securities markets.